Choking: First Aid and Prevention

 What if my child passes out from choking?

 If your child has lost consciousness and you see no movement of the chest and abdomen or other signs of breathing, call 911 (if you haven't already) and begin CPR (cardiopulmonary resuscitation) immediately.
 First look inside your child's mouth to see if there's an object that you could remove with your fingers.
 Don't feel for an object that's not visible, since you could force it farther into your child's windpipe.
 If you know how, begin chest compressions.
 For detailed information, review CPR.

 How can I lower my child's risk of choking?

 Don't give children younger than four foods or small objects likely to lodge in the windpipe.
-Troublesome foods include nuts of any kind, sunflower seeds, cherries (unless you remove the pits and slice up the fruit), gum, hard candies, popcorn, raw carrots, raw peas, raw celery, watermelon with seeds, and spoonfuls of peanut butter.
+Troublesome foods include grapes (always cut them in half), nuts of any kind, sunflower seeds, cherries (unless you remove the pits and slice up the fruit), gum, hard candies, popcorn, raw carrots, raw peas, raw celery, watermelon with seeds, and spoonfuls of peanut butter.
 Hot dogs, sausages, cheese, and grapes also frequently cause choking, so be sure to chop them into pieces before serving.
 In fact, all foods should be cut into small pieces.